An Approximation Algorithm for Maximum Stable Matching with Ties and Constraints: Strategy-Proof Approximation Mechanisms

+For subsets $M,N\subseteq E$, a worker $w\in W$, and a preference list $P_w$, we say that $w$ {\em weakly prefers} $M$ to $N$ with respect to $P_w$ if either (i) $w$ is assigned a contract appearing in $P_w$ only in $M$ or (ii) $w$ is assigned a contract appearing in $P_w$ in both $M$ and $N$ and does not strictly prefer the one assigned in $N$ with respect to $P_w$.
+A stable matching $M$ of an {\sc smti-olc} instance $I$ is {\em worker-optimal} if, for any other stable matching $N$ of $I$, every worker $w$ weakly prefers $M$ to $N$.

 A {\em mechanism} is a mapping from {\sc smti-olc} instances to matchings.
-We define the {\em worker-strategy-proofness} of a mechanism.
+Here, we define the {\em worker-strategy-proofness} of a mechanism.
 Let $A$ be a mechanism.
 For any instance $I$ and any worker $w$, let $I'$ be an instance obtained from $I$ by replacing $w$'s list $P_w$ with some other list $P'_w$.
 Let $M$ and $M'$ be the outputs of $A$ for instances $I$ and $I'$, respectively.
-Then, $A$ is {\em worker-strategy-proof} if $w$ weakly prefers $M$ to $M'$ with respect to $P_w$ regardless of the choices of $I$, $w$, and $P'_{w}$, where we say that $w$ {\em weakly prefers} $M$ to $M'$ w.r.t. $P_w$ if either (i)~$w$ is not assigned a contract on $P_w$ in $M'$ or (ii) $w$ is assigned a contract on $P_w$ in both $M$ and $M'$ and does not strictly prefer the one assigned in $M'$ w.r.t. $P_w$.
+We say that $A$ is {\em worker-strategy-proof} if $w$ weakly prefers $M$ to $M'$ with respect to the original list $P_w$ regardless of the choices of $I$, $w$, and $P'_{w}$.

-If ties appear in firms' preference lists, no worker-strategy-proof mechanism can perform better than a simple tie-breaking method, which attains an approximation ratio of $2$ (see Appendix~\ref{app:SP}).
-However, if ties appear only in workers' preference lists, we can present a worker-strategy-proof mechanism whose approximation ratio is $\frac{3}{2}$.